iree-org/iree/benchmarks/README.md

 ### Device name and target architecture

-This two fields are tightly coupled.
+These two fields are tightly coupled.
 They specify the device and hardware target for executing the benchmark.

 Right now there are two Android devices: